FRED Leadership is a community that connects and inspires those who exemplify and cultivate ethical, inclusive and transformational leadership.

 Learn more about FRED membership.

-The FRED forum gathers established and emergent leaders from across sectors and generations, in a transformational and highly immersive experience.
-It provides an opportunity for members to network with peers who have responsibility for, or a strong commitment to developing leaders and leadership within their organizations.
+- gathers established and emergent leaders from across sectors and generations, in a transformational and highly immersive experience

-It allows for colleagues to learn from one another and further develop their leadership development practices.
-FRED also serves as an ongoing channel for its community to connect with one another, gain insight and share best practices, and evolve the field of leadership development in an ethical and inclusive way.
+- allows for colleagues to learn from one another and further develop their leadership development practices, and the field of ethical leadership.

 Making an Impact

-FRED Leadership’s vibrant, generative network of leaders naturally inspires, initiates and/or brokers extensive influences “beyond the Forum.”
-These include innovative ideas from the FRED Forum that have impact in “the real world.”
+FRED Leadership’s vibrant network of leaders naturally inspires extensive influences “beyond the Forum,” that have impact in “the real world.”

-In June of 2018, FRED Leadership and the World Leadership School gathered 40 students from a variety of public, private and charter high schools, to launch a new experience for fostering leadership in youth, called the Youth Action Accelerator.
-Watch a student-made video about their experience!
+- FRED Leadership and the World Leadership School Youth Action Accelerator (June 2018): launched a new experience for fostering leadership in youth, with 40 students from public, private and charter high schools, to Watch a student-made video about their experience!

 I know of no organization better positioned to lead the global dialogue about executive development than FRED.
 I cherish every professional association I’ve made through FRED–what an honor to work with this incredible array of thought leaders.